RaphHaddad/blog/content/post/avoiding-disjointed-features-syndrome.md

 In addition to an assessment of the immediate iteration, an honest and blameless assessment against a product vision should occur during reviews.
 This product vision should be an easily adaptable artefact that can change based on delivery team velocity and/or market changes.
-Product visions arefacts are often expressed in terms of road maps, goals, or [impact maps](https://www.impactmapping.org) (my favourite).
+Product vision arefacts are often expressed in terms of road maps, goals, or [impact maps](https://www.impactmapping.org) (my favourite).